OggiDanailov/class_January_2018/week6/day1/day1.md

 http://guides.rubyonrails.org/active_record_basics.html

 - Object-relational mapping - converting data between two different programs/languages
 - Active Records - allows you to write sequel as Ruby objects.
+It represents Ruby objects converted from SQL
 - CRUD
+- MVC
+- RESTful protocol - representational state transfer
+	A primary benefit of using REST, both from a client and server's perspective, is REST-based interactions happen using constructs that are familiar to anyone who is accustomed to using the internet's Hypertext Transfer Protocol (HTTP).
+Representational State Transfer (REST) is an architectural style that defines a set of constraints and properties based on HTTP.
+Web Services that conform to the REST architectural style, or RESTful web services, provide interoperability between computer systems on the Internet.
+	Communication between server and web application.

 - primary key